Table of Glory: Plot

 Tiantian and Yingxiong are feuding neighbours and bicker constantly whenever they run into each other.
 Despite this, Ah Wu and Xiaofen get along fabulously.
 Ah Wu is secretly in love with Xiaofen but being inarticulate, finds it difficult to express his feelings for her.
-To make things worse, Xiaofen admires a new player in her table tennis team, the good-looking He Jiajun (Dai Xiangyu).
+To make things worse, Xiaofen admires a new player in her table tennis team, the good-looking He Jiajun.
 Xiaofen admires Jiajun's skills as a table tennis player and is also infatuated with him thus making her oblivious to Ah Wu's quiet love and concern for her.

-Zhang Ziyi (Zhou Ying) is Xiaofen's trendy and cool teammate.
+Zhang Ziyi is Xiaofen's trendy and cool teammate.
 She is an exceptionally skilled table tennis player and is billed to be the next big thing in table tennis.
 Jiajun is impressed and taken with Ziyi but she is indifferent to him.
 On the other hand, Ziyi prefers Ah Wu as she finds him sincere and looks for opportunities to spend time with Ah Wu and get to know him better.

 With Ziyi's encouragement and support.
 Ah Wu starts to have dreams of becoming a table tennis player on the team.
 However, everyone ridicules him when he shared his dream and even Xiaofen tells him not to waste his time daydreaming.
 Ah Wu is undeterred as he loves table tennis.
 He tells himself that he will stop playing against an empty wall but instead, will step up to play against other table tennis players.

-Ah Wu's luck turns for the better when his talent is spotted by the undisputed “King of Table Tennis”, Lin Dadi (Zhang Wen Xiang) who is determined to train Ah Wu to become a world-class player.
-The unorthodox training methods which Dadi uses to coach Ah Wu pay off and the table tennis fraternity sits up and takes notice of this new upstart who wins match after match, including those against veteran skilled players.
+Ah Wu's luck turns for the better when his talent is spotted by the “King of Table Tennis”, Lin Dadi, who is determined to train Ah Wu to become a world-class player.
+The unorthodox training methods which Lin uses to coach Ah Wu pay off and the table tennis fraternity takes notice of Ah Wu who keeps winning his matches, including veteran players.
 Jiajun is determined to beat Ah Wu.

-Jiajun and Ah Wu – two vastly different table tennis players.
-One is acknowledged as talented and skilled, the other as a maverick player who got lucky at matches.
-One who is trained and mentored by a famous coach, the other by a coach with unorthodox and unproven methods.
-One who is highly competitive and ambitious, the other who plays table tennis for the love of the sport.
-To whom will victory ultimately belong?